 The Boeing 737 is the workhorse of the Qantas fleet.
 Currently, it makes up over half of all planes that Qantas operates domestically.

 You’ll find this aircraft servicing routes all over Australia, including capital cities and regional centres.
 The Qantas 737 is also used for trans-continental treks between Perth and the Eastern seaboard.

 Additionally, Qantas operates the Boeing 737 on selected international routes, the longer of which might be best avoided in a recliner seat.
 International routes include Sydney – Noumea, trans-Tasman routes and Sydney to Bali.

-All Qantas 737 aircraft are dual cabin, featuring economy and business class.
+All Qantas 737 aircraft are a dual cabin, featuring economy and business class.

 Which seat to choose in the Qantas 737 domestic business class cabin?

 There is no direct aisle access for those seated by the window, so if you have a preference for in-flight aisle access, opt for an aisle seat.

 Otherwise, the preference comes down to the row.
 If you’re not bothered by a bulkhead and the need to stow all hand luggage, opting to sit in row one will ensure you receive attentive service and first dibs on your in-flight refreshment choice.